 - Freezer bags or strong garbage bags (do not use degradable bags)

 - Plastic packing tape

 - Labels

-- Freezer.
+- Freezer

-Locate a suitable chest freezer that can reach -20 °C. If a large amount of material is required, you may need to use a commercial freezing facility.
+Locate a suitable chest freezer that can (ideally) reach -20 °C, however any freezer is better than none.
+If a large amount of material is required, you may need to use a commercial freezing facility.

-The object(s) should be left in a chest freezer for a minimum of 14 days) during which time -20°C temperatures should remain constant.
+The object(s) should be left in a chest freezer for a minimum of 14 days; during which time the lowest temperature should remain constant.